aditi2203/weathercraft/README.md

 # WeatherCraft
-A simple weather app that tells you the climate in cities the world over
+A simple app that tells you all about the weather in cities the world over!